-Major Focus - How much a school focuses on other computer & information sciences students vs. other majors.
+Major Focus - How much a school focuses on aerospace & aeronautical engineering students vs. other majors.

 Educational Resources - The amount of money and other resources allocated to students while they are pursuing their degree.
 These resources include such things as number of students per instructor and education expenditures per student.

-Student Debt - How easy is it for other computer & information sciences to pay back their student loans after receiving their doctor's degree.
+Student Debt - How easy is it for aerospace & aeronautical engineering to pay back their student loans after receiving their doctor's degree.

-Accreditation - Whether a school is regionally accredited and/or accredited by a recognized other computer & information sciences related body.
+Accreditation - Whether a school is regionally accredited and/or accredited by a recognized aerospace & aeronautical engineering related body.

-Our complete ranking methodology documents in more detail how we consider these factors to identify the best schools for other computer & information sciences students working on their doctor's degree.
+Our complete ranking methodology documents in more detail how we consider these factors to identify the best colleges for aerospace & aeronautical engineering students working on their doctor's degree.